Port Reference

 3000 | Proxy listener | Receives caller-facing AI API requests, such as /v1/chat/completions and /v1/models. | Expose only to intended callers or the ingress tier in front of the gateway. |

 3001 | Admin listener | Receives self-hosted admin API requests that create and update dynamic resources.
-It can also serve health, metrics, and OpenAPI routes. | Keep on loopback, a private subnet, or an admin-only network. |
+It can also serve health and OpenAPI routes. | Keep on loopback, a private subnet, or an admin-only network. |

-9090 | Dedicated metrics listener | Optional Prometheus scrape listener configured with observability.metrics.prometheus.addr.
-Managed gateway images bind this port by default. | Keep private to Prometheus or your monitoring network. |
+9090 | Dedicated metrics listener | Prometheus scrape listener configured with observability.metrics.prometheus.addr.
+Self-hosted and managed gateway images bind this port by default when Prometheus metrics are enabled. | Keep private to Prometheus or your monitoring network. |

 2379 | etcd client listener | Stores dynamic gateway configuration for self-hosted deployments. | Keep private to AISIX and the systems that manage gateway configuration. |